tuomasj/tuomasj.github.io/domain-guide/index.markdown

 - [Carrd](https://carrd.co/)
 - [Mmm.page](https://mmm.page/)

-When you have a HTML+CSS and you are looking for a **static website hosting**:
+When you have a HTML+CSS files ready to go, then you are looking for a **static website hosting**:

 - [GitHub Pages](https://pages.github.com/) - Host a static site for free (your website source code is available for everyone),  your website is out there anyway, so it's not a big problem.
 - [Surge](https://surge.sh/) - Another static site hosting

-When you buy domain registrant from different service than your website hosting, switching your website hosting service is very easy.
+- [Netlify](https://netlify.com) - Netlify is a static website hosting company that offers their own services to build dynamic components.

-Buy your domain and website hosting from two different company.
+Buy your domain and website hosting from two different companies.
 Keep them separate and you have more flexibility.

 If possible, make sure that your website has a function or a meaning.
 It might be a newsletter sign-up form, or buying a SaaS subscription.
 It can be anything.